 This creamy chicken pot pie soup has ALL THE FLAVORS I hoped it would.
 The ones I remembered being tucked inside walls of pie crust as a kid.
 Creamy, garlicky, comforty…. but with a few tricks, and because it’s not tucked inside walls of pie crust, you can have a huge bowl!
 And easily make it dairy free if needed!

 Of course if you DO want to bury this creamy skillet in pie crust, I support that with all my heart.
-Just lay some on top and bake until golden brown!
+Just lay some on top and bake until a lovely golden brown!
 Other easy options are some puff pastry, or store bought biscuit dough placed in rounds on top.
 But for the sake of the macros (nutrition) provided below, this is just calculated as soup.
 That way you can bake up some buttery biscuits on the side, and better preserve all of your leftovers.
 OR go a little lighter with a hunk of crusty bread, or keep it tight with a giant veggie-packed bowl paired with a salad.
 OPTIONS.

 Crust should be crusty.

 But if you experiment with it, maybe drape it over the pan so it doesn’t touch the soup!
 Let me know what you find.

 What you’ll need for this Creamy Chicken Pot Pie Soup

 - Shredded chicken- rotisserie chicken breast works great!